 Some common mistakes when it comes to dealing with VA’s include: lacking communication, expecting too much, and constant monitoring.

-A VA does not come readily synced up with your business, and so much like a big box of Legos, you’re going to need to fit some pieces together before you get a working model.
+A VA does not come readily synced up with your business, and so much like a big box of Legos, you will need to fit some pieces together before you get a working model.

-It’s natural to want to check up on your VA’s progress like you would with one of your regular employees, but being paranoid about the work they’re doing is only going to suffocate them.
-Instead of constantly breathing down their neck, have them send daily progress reports instead.
+It’s natural to want to check up on your VA’s progress like you would with one of your regular employees, but being paranoid about their work will only suffocate them.
+So instead of constantly breathing down their neck, have them send daily progress reports.

 Tip #2: The importance of the ad

-You’re also going to want to think about the price you put out in your ad.
+You’ll also want to think about the price you put out in your ad.
 Remember that you get what you pay for.
-If you’re the type to adjust to a VA’s rate instead of setting a rate yourself, it would be wise not to pick the cheapest option.
+If you’re the type to adjust to a VA’s rate instead of setting it yourself, it would be wise not to pick the cheapest option.